 Bat-proof your building to prevent bats from coming inside.
 Plug up any exit holes when the bats migrate away for the winter.
 Or, if you have bats in your house now, take a different approach.
 Plug all the holes but one.
 Next, wait a few days.
 Finally, plug the last hole when the bats fly out for the night.

 Try a bat-proofing valve for plugging holes.
 This device allows bats to leave but not return.
 Also, you can use plastic bird netting around any openings you cannot plug.
-Make sure you do not have any broken vents or other spaces where bats can enter.
+Ensure you have no broken vents or other spaces where bats can enter.

 Most bats eat insects.
 They prefer flying insects, such as mayflies, flying ants, moths, mosquitoes, and midges.
 Bats tend to find insects in open fields or around streetlights.
-Bat populations usually increase in the suburbs during the summer when mosquitoes are plentiful.
+So bat populations usually increase in the suburbs during the summer when mosquitoes are plentiful.